 In addition to good governance arrangements, each management company must employ sufficient resources to ensure that the firm is operating effectively taking into account the nature, scale and complexity of investment funds under management, and that all statutory obligations (including those related to delegation) can be met.
 The Central Bank recognises that a number of different resource models can achieve this, including the use of directors, designated persons, employees and secondees and is not seeking to impose a "one size fits all" solution to the resourcing of management companies.
-It is the responsibility of the board to determine the appropriate level of resources for the management companies through its on-going supervisory engagement.
+It is the responsibility of the board to determine the appropriate level of resources for the management company.
+The Central Bank is already monitoring resources available to management companies through its on-going supervisory engagement.
 This includes inter alia, the authorisation review process, full risk assessment of firms and thematic reviews.
 Based on the information obtained and the risks identified the Central Bank may issue further guidance or rules.